shawenyao/jekyll-now/_posts/2023-02-06-BART-Platform-Sign-Portable.md

 <br>

-Authenticity is another goal.
+Authenticity would be another appeal.
 Wouldn't be so cool if the portable sign looks and feels just like the original?

 ## BART Platform Sign